Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Bayer AG, 51368, Leverkusen, Germany

 Effects observed in repeat-dose toxicity studies were mainly due to the exaggerated pharmacodynamic activity of riociguat (haemodynamic and smooth muscle relaxing effects).

 In growing, juvenile and adolescent rats, effects on bone formation were seen.
-In juvenile rats, the changes consisted of thickening of trabecular bone and of hyperostosis and remodeling of metaphyseal and diaphyseal bone, whereas in adolescent rats an overall increase of bone mass was observed.
-No such effects were observed in adult rats.
+In juvenile rats, the changes consisted of thickening of trabecular bone and of hyperostosis and remodeling of metaphyseal and diaphyseal bone, whereas in adolescent rats an overall increase of bone mass was observed at doses 10 times the unbound AUC in the pediatric population.
+The clinical relevance of this finding is not known.
+No such effects were observed in juvenile rats at doses ≤2 times the unbound AUC in the pediatric population, or in adult rats.
+No new target organs were identified.

 In a fertility study in rats, decreased testes weights occurred at systemic exposure of about 7-fold of human exposure, whereas no effects on male and female fertility were seen.
 Moderate passage across the placental barrier was observed.
 Developmental toxicity studies in rats and rabbits have shown reproductive toxicity of riociguat.
-In rats, an increased rate of cardiac malformation was observed as well as a reduced gestation rate due to early resorption at maternal systemic exposure of about 7-fold of human exposure (2.5 mg three times daily).
-In rabbits, starting at systemic exposure of about 3-fold of human exposure (2.5 mg three times daily) abortion and foetal toxicity were seen.
+In rats, an increased rate of cardiac malformation was observed as well as a reduced gestation rate due to early resorption at maternal systemic exposure of about 8-fold of human exposure (2.5 mg 3 times daily).
+In rabbits, starting at systemic exposure of about 4-fold of human exposure (2.5 mg 3 times daily) abortion and foetal toxicity were seen.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.